OhLGitHub/us-census-abs-apis/README.md

 ## NAVIGATION

 Jupyter-Notebooks

 This folder contains all Jupyter notebooks used to create visualizations for the report.

 Reports

 This folder contains both the ETL report and the project report.

+## PROJECT DETAILS

-This project was the final group assessment for Pandas and Visualizations.
+This project was the final group assessment for Pandas and Visualizations (Dev10, Genesis10).

 Group members by GitHub username: sabra007, jlb14n, BenHines10, OhLGitHub
-(Dev10, Genesis10)